2025 marketing calendar: playable marketing ideas

 Propose relevant offers based on customer preferences

-This means collecting, in advance of Black Friday, relevant customer data on favorite product categories, but also on the marketing channels, payment methods and delivery options that buyers intend to prioritize.
+This means collecting, in advance of Black Friday, relevant customer data on favorite product categories, but also on the marketing channels, payment methods and delivery options that buyers prioritize.
 To achieve this, brands can rely on marketing games such as Battle or Gift Finder.

 survey engaging marketing campaigns